npm/normalize-package-data/README.md

 ### Rules for version field

 The value of the version field must be a valid *semver* string, as determined by the `semver.valid` method.
-See [documentation of the semver module](https://github.com/isaacs/node-semver).
+See [documentation for the semver module](https://github.com/isaacs/node-semver).

 ## Credits